 That’s because life insurance companies charge more for smokers due to the increased health risks that smokers present.
-Life insurance for smokers and tobacco users is more expensive because statistics show smokers are more likely to pass away while they are covered – and insurers raise premium prices due to the fact they’re taking a bigger risk.
+Statistics show smokers are more likely to pass away while they are covered – and insurers raise premium prices due to the fact they’re taking a bigger risk.

 If you’re buying coverage, you may find yourself frustrated with these higher premiums.
 If you do, it can seem tempting to simply deny that you’re a smoker.
 The problem is, life insurers may find out you use nicotine anyway as a result of a nicotine test.